-Although there have been many claims about the benefits of certain natural supplements, the only ones that I feel confident recommending as having some ‘effect’ in helping to reduce anxiety and keep you calm are;
+There have been many claims in recent years about the benefits of certain natural supplements.
+In this article I will be discussing the ones that I feel confident recommending as having some ‘effect’ in helping to reduce anxiety and keep you calm.

 Lemon Balm has been shown to be effective at diminishing stress for short periods of time.
 Research has found that this supplement can induce a feeling of calmness for up to 6 hours in subjects with no apparent negative side effects.

 Valerian is better known as a treatment for sleep disorders rather than stress.
 It has also been used in combination with St. John’s Wort to treat anxiety.
 However, the jury is still out on whether there is any consistent effect for patients.
 There have just not been enough studies to produce any conclusive evidence.
 Low doses of Valerian appear to be reasonably safe; although larger doses have been linked to changes in heart rhythm.

 Ashwagandha This herbal supplement is an adaptogen.
 Fundamentally, this means that it has the ability to enhance your body’s natural response mechanism during physical and emotional stress.
 It has also shown to be able to lower cortisol levels and reduce stress.

 Holy Basil is also an adaptogen.
 It seems to support the body’s natural ability to handle stress and anxiety.
 It is often consumed as a tea.

 Passionflower has not shown itself to be potent enough for severe stress or even anxiety disorders.
 Its use may be more for those with daily, manageable anxiety levels.